Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

                     1
                     </div>
                     <div className="col col--10">
-                    Network Disconnect (Module will be in ON state but Network will be disconnected).
+                    Semi sleep mode.monoZ:Jet shall be in ON state however it will be disconnected from the network similar to airplane mode.
+Wakeup is triggered using MZSTART.
                     </div>
                 </div>
                 <div className="row">